ICAG Results: How to Check, Understand, and Act on Your Exam Results

 Register for the next sitting promptly

 ICAG registration windows are tight.
-Once you have decided to re-sit, register early — late registration risks missing the diet entirely.
+Once you have decided to re-sit, register early.
+Late registration risks missing the diet entirely.

 How to request a script review

-- One month.
+| Window | One month.
 You must apply within one month of the results release for that specific diet.
-Late applications are not accepted.
+Late applications are not accepted. |

-- GHS 1,100 per script.
-Each paper you want to review costs GHS 1,100.
-There is no bundle discount for multiple scripts.
+| Fee | GHS 1,100 per script.
+Each paper you want reviewed costs GHS 1,100, and there is no bundle discount for multiple scripts. |

-- Through the ICAG Examinations Office at examinations@icagh.com or examsicag@gmail.com.
+| How to apply | Through the ICAG Examinations Office at examinations@icagh.com or examsicag@gmail.com. |

-- If the review reveals a clear marking error, ICAG may adjust your mark.
-If it confirms the original mark, you gain a precise diagnostic of where you fell short.
+| Possible outcome | If the review reveals a clear marking error, ICAG may adjust your mark.
+If it confirms the original mark, you gain a precise diagnostic of where you fell short. |

 When ICAG releases results